- BFF Home

 - RSS Feed

 Purpose: Genesis 5 Patriarchal Chart shows the comparative ages of the patriarch ranging from Adam to the period of the Flood.
 In particular one can find the chronological relationship between different men like Adam, Seth, Enosh, Enoch, Methuselah, Lamech and Noah.
-There is no reason to question the dates and years given in Genesis 5 because the author was painstakingly presenting a system where the dating cannot be confused.
+There is no reason to question the dates and years given in Genesis 5 because the author was painstakingly presenting a system where the dates cannot be confused (though some still claim it as such).

 Feel free to show and copy.